Miramar Peninsula: 21st century

 Film director Peter Jackson has based his film production empire in Miramar, with studios, sound stages, and pre- and post-production facilities.
+Stone Street Studios was established at the former gasworks site.
 Weta Workshop, involved in many movies directed by Jackson, such as The Lord of the Rings film trilogy, King Kong, and The Hobbit, is also in Miramar.

 In early November 2023, Miramar Peninsula was declared pest free.
 This was the result of 11,000 bait stations, 450 cameras, and the work of 20,000 Miramar residents.
 This resulted in a 71% increase in birdlife since the project began.